CycloneDX/guides/ML-BOM/en/0x40-Design-Additional-Model-Information.md

 # Additional model-related information

-This section describes the design and best practices when providing other model-related information an ML model's component and model card within a CycloneDX ML-BOM.
+This section describes the design and best practices when providing other model-related information, an ML model's component, and a model card within a CycloneDX ML-BOM.

 Currently, the v1.7 CycloneDX specification may not have specific objects or fields to document certain types of information directly.
-However, these sections will show how CycloneDX extension mechanisms such as `properties` and `externalReferences` can be used to provide and classify such additional ML-related information.
+However, these sections will show how CycloneDX extension mechanisms, such as `properties` and `externalReferences`, can be used to provide and classify such additional ML-related information.

 For convenience, here are links to the specific sections for some of these acknowledged informational areas: